Counterfeit MicroSD Cards

 (Overview) Checklist to avoid fake MicroSD Cards #

-- ✓ Check that the MicroSD is a real model the brand sells.
+- ✓ Verify that the card is a genuine model listed on the manufacturer’s website.

 If you suspect that you may have a fake MicroSD card, you can test it by following the instructions laid out in the Testing a MicroSD Card section of this page.